-What is NDD?
+What is Network Biology?

 Embracing the complexity of biology

 We take our health for granted.
 The cells and tissues in our bodies remain stable and reliable in the face of constant challenge.
 Our immune systems deal with invading viruses and remove pre-cancerous cells.
-These systems are reliable because of their organization into networks.
-The building blocks of these networks include proteins, nucleic acids, fats and sugars.
+These systems are reliable because of their organisation into networks, the building blocks of which include proteins, nucleic acids, fats and sugars.

-Unfortunately for us, when we develop a disease, the underlying networks remain very robust and difficult to change.
-Imagine a normal cell that has become cancerous: all the processes that ensure that the cell grows, multiplies, takes in nutrients and performs its role continue to operate but the cell has become deaf to the signals telling it when to stop dividing.
+When we develop a disease, the underlying networks remain robust and difficult to change.
+Imagine a normal cell that has become cancerous: all the processes that ensure that the cell grows, takes in nutrients and performs its role continue to operate but the cell has become deaf to the signals telling it when to stop dividing.

 Network-driven drug discovery ("NDD")

-We do not need to know the binding target in advance – even receptors that are currently unknown can be taken account of and drugs with novel modes of action ("MoA") can be found.
-And we can identify synergistic combinations of targets that can be engaged by combinations of drugs or by new multivalent drugs without knowing in advance what those targets are.
+We have designed a complementary ‘bottom-up’ approach to address some of the difficulties associated with top-down single target discovery.
+We do not need to know the binding target in advance – even receptors that are currently unknown can be taken account of and drugs with novel mechanism of action ("MoA") can be found, and we can identify synergistic combinations of targets that can be engaged by combinations of drugs or by new multivalent drugs without knowing in advance what those targets are.